Single-tenant versus multi-tenant and integration service environment for Azure Logic Apps

-By default, a Logic App (Standard) resource has the system-assigned managed identity automatically enabled to authenticate connections at run time.
+By default, the Logic App (Standard) resource type has the system-assigned managed identity automatically enabled to authenticate connections at run time.
 This identity differs from the authentication credentials or connection string that you use when you create a connection.
 If you disable this identity, connections won't work at run time.
 To view this setting, on your logic app's menu, under Settings, select Identity.

 You can locally run, test, and debug your logic apps and their workflows in the Visual Studio Code development environment.

 Before you run and test your logic app, you can make debugging easier by adding and using breakpoints inside the workflow.json file for a workflow.
 However, breakpoints are supported only for actions at this time, not triggers.
 For more information, see Create single-tenant based workflows in Visual Studio Code.